Neuro-Linguistic Programming – Some errors and problems mentioned by scientists, system trainers and yogis

 In abheda yoga, the problems in the mind are solved by accessing issues above the mind.

-Because yoga knows that “that which is superior can control that which is inferior, but that which is inferior cannot control that which is superior“.”
+Because yoga knows that “what is superior can control what is inferior, but what is inferior cannot control what is superior.”

-Transcending the mind and using it (including the higher intellect) as an instrument of ours is something that yoga deals with par excellence.
+Transcending the mind and using it (including the higher intellect) as our own tool is something that yoga is par excellence all about.

 The mind, then, will easily “reform” if we have, at least, the awakened soul, not to mention the revelation of the Self.